 a) In the preparation of the annual accounts the applicable accounting standards havebeen followed along with proper explanation relating to material departures;

-c) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;
+c) at proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-f) the directors had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.
+f) directors had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

-The Company continues to comply with all the requirements prescribed by the Reserve Bank ofIndia from time to time.
+Company continues to comply with all the requirements prescribed by the Reserve Bank ofIndia from time to time.

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34(2)(f) of the Listing Regulations Business ResponsibilityReport is annexed and forms part of the Annual Report.
+Pursuant to Regulation 34(2)(f) of the Listing Regulations the Business ResponsibilityReport is annexed and forms part of the Annual Report.

 CORPORATE SOCIAL RESPONSIBILITY _CSR_

-The to this report as Annexure-I. The composition of CSR Committee and the detailsof the ongoing CSR projects/ programs/activities are included in the CSRreport/section.
-The CSR Policy is uploaded on the Company's website at the web link: https://bit.ly/3wnTqHg.
+The to this report as Annexure-I. composition of CSR Committee and the detailsof the ongoing CSR projects/ programs/activities are included in the CSR report/section.CSR Policy is uploaded on the Company's website at the web link: https://bit.ly/3wnTqHg.

-DISCLOSURES AS PER THE SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8 OF THECOMPANIES (ACCOUNTS) RULES 2014 Conservation of Energy Technical Absorption and ForeignExchange Earnings and Outgo
+DISCLOSURES AS PER THE SECTION 134 OF THE COMPANIES ACT 2013 READ WITH RULE 8 OF THECOMPANIES _ACCOUNTS_ RULES 2014 Conservation of Energy Technical Absorption and ForeignExchange Earnings and Outgo

 Loans guarantee or investments in securities

-The loan made guarantee given or security provided in the ordinary course of business by aNBFC registered with Reserve Bank of India are exempt from the applicability of provisionsof Section 186 of the Act.
+loan made guarantee given or security provided in the ordinary course of business by aNBFC registered with Reserve Bank of India are exempt from the applicability of provisionsof Section 186 of the Act.
 As such the particulars of loans and guarantee have not beendisclosed in this Report.